 Christianity is the creation of the Roman Empire, which they made by combining the religions of cultures they conquered in the Mediterranean region.
-And, it remains one of largest rebranding efforts of all time by making the ancient mystery religions into the new Universal religion.
+And it remains one of the most significant rebranding efforts of all time by making the ancient mystery religions into the new Universal religion.
 These myths still have a major influence on much of the cultural narrative.

 Western thought defines prayer as an act of submission.
-It is pleading a higher power to intervene on our behalf.
+It is pleading to a higher power for intervention on our behalf.
 This means you pretend you have an imaginary friend who can help.
 The Catholic Encyclopedia explains it well:

 “An act of the virtue of religion, which consists in asking for proper gifts or graces from God.
 In a more general sense, it is the application of the mind to Divine things.
 It is not merely to acquire a knowledge of them but to make use of such knowledge as a means of union with God.
 This may be done by acts of thanksgiving, but the petition is the principal act of prayer.” ― The Catholic Encyclopedia (1911)

 Salvation is a magical process in the Abrahamic tree of religions.
-These religions use a common formula called mental, magical, mystical appropriation.
-Emotional intensity is a key element for self-hypnosis.
+These religions use a typical formula called mental, magical, mystical appropriation.
+Emotional intensity is a crucial element for self-hypnosis.
 Concentration with emotion makes the subconscious more susceptible to suggestion.
-Prayer and passion make programing with propaganda possible.
+Prayer and passion make programming with propaganda possible.

-This magical process not only provides access to salvation, but other useful things.
-Healing (3) and material wealth are some of the other things you can get by becoming a believer.
+This magical process not only provides access to salvation but also other useful things.
+Healing (3) and material wealth are other things you can get by becoming a believer.

 People pray for various outcomes, from physical healing to winning football games.
 Here’s how it works.
 If healing occurs, the person healed gives God credit.
 However, if the person does not get healed, they don’t get to blame their imaginary friend for not intervening.
 Instead, they blame themselves.
 They didn’t pray hard enough or long enough.